 To find a club for you please consult this map and the lists to find a club for you.
 These lists can change during the year.

 How do I join the 4-H Community Club program?

 Joining 4-H couldn’t be any easier!

 4-H Clubs are open to all youth from Kindergarten through one year following high school graduation as well as to adults volunteers.
 4-H is for boys and girls.
 It is open to youth regardless of race, religion, color, gender, national origin, handicap or place of residence.
 In 4-H you have the opportunity to meet new people, learn new things, travel across the country, develop life skills, and have fun all at the same time.
-For more information on 4-H, clubs, and projects please see our 4-H Youth Development 2014-2015 Enrollment guide or our Family Brochure — Milwaukee County 4-H Program Brochure.
+For more information on 4-H, clubs, and projects please see our 4-H Youth Development 2014-2015 Enrollment Guide in PDF or our Family Brochure — Milwaukee County 4-H Program Brochure.

 Clubs are also seeking more support from adult volunteers to provide position experiences for youth to grow and develop.
 Adult volunteers in the community provide leadership to the youth involved.
 If you are an adult, consider becoming a Leader.
 4-H Leaders provide guidance in many ways.
 You can head up a specific subject area or lead a community club.
 Activities can take place in school, out of school, or after school with flexible hours that fit your schedule There are eight types of adult leaders.
 They are:

 - General/Organizational Leader – They are in charge of leading the club.